 - using machine learning or simpler statistical approaches to make a decision based on the available data

 RPA bots can simplify data transfer between systems as loan processing includes input from multiple systems.
-For example, in a banking case study Blue Prism was used to built intermediary bots between the online system and the mainframe that used business logic to ask the user to fix incorrect entries, make the loan decisions, and generate confirmation letters.
+For example, in a banking case study Blue Prism claims that its solution was used to built intermediary bots between the online system and the mainframe that used business logic to ask the user to fix incorrect entries, make the loan decisions, and generate confirmation letters.

 Document automation systems can enable companies to auto extract data from customer’s documents.